Miles Sanders: 2019

-Sanders was selected by the Philadelphia Eagles in the second round (53rd overall pick) in the 2019 NFL draft.
-He is represented by Beyond Athlete Management.
+Sanders was selected by the Philadelphia Eagles in the second round (53rd overall pick) of the 2019 NFL draft.
+He was represented by Beyond Athlete Management.

 Sanders made his NFL debut in Week 1 against the Washington Redskins.
-In the game, Sanders rushed 11 times for 25 yards as the Eagles won 32–27.
+In the game, Sanders rushed 11 times for 25 yards, and the Eagles won 32–27.
 In Week 6 against the Minnesota Vikings, Sanders rushed three times for six yards and caught three passes for 86 yards and a touchdown.
-In a Week 15 game against the Redskins, Sanders rushed 19 times for 122 yards and a touchdown and caught six passes for 50 yards and another touchdown in a 37–27 win.
+In the Week 15 rematch against Washington, Sanders rushed 19 times for 122 yards and a touchdown and also caught six passes for 50 yards and another touchdown in a 37–27 win.
 During the game, Sanders passed LeSean McCoy and DeSean Jackson for the most rushing yards by a rookie and the most all-purpose yards by a rookie in franchise history, respectively.
 In Week 16 against the Dallas Cowboys, Sanders rushed 20 times for 79 yards and a touchdown and caught five passes for 77 yards.
 He finished his rookie season with 818 rushing yards and three rushing touchdowns to go along with 50 receptions for 509 receiving yards and three receiving touchdowns.
 He was named to the PFWA All-Rookie Team.

-In the National Football Conference (NFC) Wild Card Round against the Seattle Seahawks, Sanders rushed 14 times for 69 yards in a 17–9 loss.
+In the National Football Conference (NFC) Wild Card Round against the Seattle Seahawks, Sanders rushed 14 times for 69 yards in Philadelphia's 17–9 loss.